lambda-bw-african-marketplace/jorge-BE/README.md

 In this app, business owners can create, update, or remove listing of items they have for sale, and users can search the listing of items by locations, and/or categories.</a>

 <a>In this repo, you will see only the backend part for the application, and the backend was made with knex, express, sqlite, and more!</a>
+<a>In Branch feature/main, you can see testing all the endpoints, using jest, and supertest</a>

 ### 🏠 [Heroku BaseURL](https://marketplace-africa.herokuapp.com/)